la2050/challenge/_2021/learn/the-literacy-club.md

   neighborhood watch meeting in this housing project and 5 years later it is still happening.

-Approximately how many people will be directly impacted by this proposal?: '750' Approximately how many people will be indirectly impacted by this proposal?: '' Please describe the broader impact of your proposal.: > The physical impact that our Book Boxes have been shown to have in all of the various communities that we’ve had the privilege of working with are countless.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '750' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '' Describe how Los Angeles County will be different if your work is successful.: > The physical impact that our Book Boxes have been shown to have in all of the various communities that we’ve had the privilege of working with are countless.
 However, for this proposal specifically, the physical impact is